Skip to main content

 To avoid this situation, the permissions framework has support for filtering items in the data source itself.
 In this part of the tutorial, we'll describe the steps required to use that behavior.

-Note: in order to perform authorization filtering in this way, the data source must allow filters to be logically combined with AND, OR, and NOT operators.
+In order to perform authorization filtering in this way, the data source must allow filters to be logically combined with AND, OR, and NOT operators.
 The conditional decisions returned by the permissions framework use a nested object to combine conditions.
 If you're implementing a filter API from scratch, we recommend using the same shape for ease of interoperability.
 If not, you'll need to implement a function which transforms the nested object into your own format.

 Creating the read permission